fatihcataltepe/car-market/readme.md

 |car-market.ws-port|Int| Port number for web server to run on|

 ## Run
 - Before running the web-server, make sure that required database and tables are created.
-Use (create_db.sql)[create_db.sql] file to easily initialize database and tables.
+Use (create_db.sql)[1] file to easily initialize database and tables.

 - Execute the following command on Unix environment: